lucas-viera/event_photobook/README.md

-# blurry_loading_effect
+# Blurry Loading Effect

-HTML, CSS &amp; JavaScript Project for Blurry Loading Website Effect
+Using `HTML`, `CSS` and `JavaScript` we generate a visual effect for a website loading with a blurry look and feel.